IEM-Gurukul/term-ii-project-submission-Shubhajit-Ghosh-Design/README.md

 ## How to Run

--Install Java
+- Install Java
--Clone the project repository
+- Clone the project repository
--Compile the program
+- Compile the program
--Run the program
+- Run the program

 ## Git Discipline Notes
 -